Hu Chunhua 胡春华

 Relevance to Tibet: Familiar with Tibet and rumoured to speak good Tibetan.
 Leadership prospects unclear.

 Hu Chunhua’s previous status as a rising 6th generation star has been blighted by his being Hu Jintao’s protégé.
 For some years – along with the disgraced Sun Zhengcai – Hu has been talked of as a front-runner to become a possible General Secretary of the Chinese Communist Party in 2022, due to the “tradition” of former leaders selecting their successor’s successor, but Xi Jinping’s overwhelming power and influence seem to have swept away such traditions.

 Prior to the 19th Party Congress a number of China-watchers considered that Hu, along with newly rising 6th generation colleague Chen Min-er, could join the Politburo Standing Committee member.
-Neither Hu, Chen, not any 6th generation leader were promoted to the Politburo Standing Committee, giving rise to widespread speculation that Xi may attempt to serve a third term, or simply that the next generation had not yet proved themselves ready for senior leadership.
+However, neither Hu, Chen, not any 6th generation leader were promoted to the Politburo Standing Committee, prompting speculation that Xi Jinping was planning to remove the two-term limit for Party leaders.
+This change which was approved in March 2018.

 Called Little Hu (‘xiao Hu”) by media to differentiate him from Hu Jintao and stress close connection.
 In September 2012, Reuters reported that Hu Jintao’s efforts to get Hu Chunhua promoted to the 18th Politburo Standing Committee (and thereby stack the PSC with his allies) had been foiled.
 In December 2012 Hu Chunhua was appointed Party Secretary of Guangdong.
 He is known in China as one of the few leaders who does not dye his hair and is described as relaxed, easy-going and spontaneous.